vibhujain/dcos-docs-site/pages/ksphere/kommander/latest/clusters/index.md

 ### Editing an Attached cluster

-For an Attached cluster you can only edit lables that are assigned to it.
+For an attached cluster, you can only edit lables that are assigned to it.

 ![Edit an Attached Cluster](../../img/edit-cluster-attached.png)

 ### Editing a Managed cluster

-For a Managed cluster you can edit its name, labels, cloud provider tags and its node pools.
+For a managed cluster, you can edit the cluster name, labels, cloud provider tags, and its node pools.

 ![Edit a Cluster Form](../../img/edit-cluster-form-name.png)

 #### Editing a node pool

 When editing a node pool you can only increase the number of nodes in the pool.
-This is to prevent loosing any workloads that are currently running on the cluster.
+This is to prevent losing any workloads that are currently running on the cluster.

 You can also add labels and taints to a node pool.